 - National HIV Curriculum.
 This online training tool's section on Screening and Diagnosis covers HIV testing in depth, including testing recommendations, new diagnostic tests and how to address the complexities of test interpretation.
 Section topics include: Epidemiology of HIV: HIV Screening Recommendations; HIV Diagnostic Testing; Acute and Recent HIV Infection; and Linkage to HIV Care.

-- Clinician Consultation Center.
-The AETC CCC provides clinician-to-clinician expert advice on a broad range of HIV topics, including testing, care management, PrEP, PEP and more.
+- National Clinician Consultation Center.
+The AETC NCCC provides clinician-to-clinician expert advice on a broad range of HIV topics, including testing, care management, PrEP, PEP and more.

 Ryan White HIV Testing Interventions

 Highlighted below are several HRSA-funded evidence-based interventions that focus on HIV testing and engaging people in care, prepared under IHIP: Integrating HIV Innovative Practices.

 - The SPNS Latino Initiative explored HIV testing and other care engagement techniques.
 See Culturally Appropriate Interventions of Outreach, Access and Retention among Latino/a Populations Initiative: Intervention Monographs and Explore Evidence-Informed Interventions from the SPNS Latino Initiative, a webinar review of engagement of Latinos of Mexican descent in HIV testing and linkage to care.